-Taught by an experienced practitioner over half a day at our state-of-the-art London campus, this course focuses on different clinical, legal and professional issues depending on which session you choose to attend.
+Taught by an experienced practitioner over half a day, this course focuses on different clinical, legal and professional issues depending on which session you choose to attend.

 Structured as a rolling program that can be accessed in an order, these half-day courses tackle a range of subjects including pharmacology, long-term conditions, adherence, repeat prescribing, consent, prescribing for children, and more.
 There is also the option to create a bespoke study day according to your needs.

 This course has been designed to assist you in meeting the competencies required of all Prescribers, as set out in the Royal Pharmaceutical Society's Competency Framework for all Prescribers (2016).